Khaled-Abdelal/coursera-data-structures-and-algorithms/course1_algorithmic_toolbox/week3_greedy_algorithms/1_money_change/README.md

 Task.
 The goal in this problem is to find the minimum number of coins needed to change the input value (an integer) into coins with denominations 1, 5, and 10.
 ### Input Format.
-TThe input consists of a single integer `m`.
+The input consists of a single integer `m`.
 ### Constraints.
  `1 ≤ m ≤ 10 ^3`.
 ### Output Format.